-Actor, director, screenwriter and novelist Ethan Green Hawke was born on November 6, 1970, in Austin, Texas.
+Ethan Green Hawke was born on November 6, 1970, in Austin, Texas.
 Hawke's mother was only 17 and his father only 18 when he was born.
-The couple divorced four years later and Hawke moved around a good deal with his mother, Leslie, before they settled in New Jersey when he was 10.
+The couple divorced four years later, and Hawke moved around a good deal with his mother, Leslie, before they settled in New Jersey when he was 10.

 The adolescent Hawke's appearance in a Princeton University theater production led to an audition for his feature debut, the teen adventure flop Explorers (1985), with fellow fledgling actor River Phoenix.
-He began attending Carnegie-Mellon University in Pittsburgh, but left school when he was cast in Peter Weir's prep-school drama Dead Poet’s Society (1989).
-Hawke earned acclaim for his role as the timid new student Todd, who finds growing confidence with the support of his classmates, which included Robert Sean Leonard, and English teacher, played by Robin Williams.
+In 1988 he began attending Carnegie Mellon University in Pittsburgh, but left school when he was cast in Peter Weir's prep-school drama Dead Poet’s Society (1989).
+Hawke earned acclaim for his role as the timid new student Todd, who finds growing confidence with the support of his classmates and his English teacher, played by Robin Williams.

 Hawke moved to New York City and worked steadily in films from then on, next appearing in the teary film Dad (1989), playing Ted Danson's son and Jack Lemmon's grandson.
 Lead roles in White Fang and the lightweight Mystery Date (both 1991) followed.
 He also worked in the more intellectual Waterland, co-starring Jeremy Irons, and the World War II drama A Midnight Clear, co-starring Gary Sinise (both 1992).

 In addition to his movie work, Hawke became an active participant in the New York theater community and a filmmaker in his own right.
-He made his off-Broadway debut in Casanova with the New York Shakespeare Festival and in 1993, inspired by Chicago's Steppenwolf Theater, he started a nonprofit theater company called Malaparte with friends, including fellow actors Leonard, Frank Whaley, Steve Zahn and Josh Hamilton.
-Also in 1993, Hawke wrote, directed and edited a short film, Straight to One, which was screened at the Sundance Film Festival.
+He made his off-Broadway debut in Casanova with the New York Shakespeare Festival, and in 1991, inspired by Chicago's Steppenwolf Theater, he started the nonprofit theater company Malaparte with friends, subsequently appearing in numerous of the group's productions.
+In 1993, Hawke wrote, directed and edited a short film, Straight to One, which was screened at the Sundance Film Festival.